Wisdom Teeth Removal

 Your oral surgeon will first evaluate your wisdom teeth using digital X-rays or a 3D scan to determine their position and condition.
 The tooth removal procedure is typically performed under local anesthesia, IV sedation, or general anesthesia, depending on your needs and preferences.

 During the oral surgery, your surgeon gently opens the gum tissue and removes any bone covering the tooth before extracting it.
 In some cases, the tooth may be sectioned into smaller pieces for easier removal.
-The site is then cleaned and sutured to promote healing
+The site is then cleaned and sutured to promote healing.

 Rancho Del Rey Oral & Facial Surgery Center